arcan1s/awesome-widgets/CONTRIBUTING.md

         // declare with default value
         bool m_prop = false;
   ```
 * Use `cppcheck` to avoid common errors in the code.
-Refer to `utils` for more
+To start application just
-  details.
+  run `make cppcheck`.
 * Use `clang-format` to apply valid code format.
-Refer to `utils` for more
+To start application just run
-  details.
+  `make clangformat`.